emaphp/trackear/README.md

 ## Entities

 ### User
 Represents the user of the application.
-This entity is mostly handled by Devise.
+This entity is mostly handled by Devise (see below for libraries used in the project).

 ### Project
 Represents the many projects a user may belong to.